 2. Screw the regulator into a zero air calibration cylinder.
 3. Open the housing door.
 4. Set a voltmeter to measure in the millivolt (mV) range.
+5. Connect the voltmeter to the test points on the IR CH4 amplifier.

-5. Plug the positive lead into the red (+) amplifier test point; plug the negative lead into the black (-) amplifier test point labeled.
+Plug the positive lead into the red (+) amplifier test point; plug the negative lead into the black (-) amplifier test point labeled.